timurrrr/ft86/performance_driving/track_day_prep.md

     do it for you.
 It's a safety-critical job with a few things you can mess up, and fixing some of those things can be tricky (e.g. bubbles in the ABS module).
-  * Note that high temperature brake fluid requires more frequent changes.
-Some fluids recommend changing every 12 months, some even every 6 months.
-If you go to the track often, you may need to change the fluid more often (after two or three events depending on the fluid).
+  * Note that high temperature brake fluids typically absorb moisture much faster than a regular "street" fluid, and requires more frequent changes.
+Some fluids recommend changing every 12 months even if the car isn't driven much, some recommend even every 6 months!
+Some fluids degrade faster under heavy use, and may require changes each two or three track days.
 * Brake pads
   * Factory brake pads are not designed for high temperatures either, even the ones that come in the Performance Package.
 Ask me how I know...